citp/privacy-policy-historical/s/sp/spo/sponsormob.com.md

-> *The following text is extracted and transformed from the sponsormob.com privacy policy that was archived on 2010-11-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101127132521id_/http%3A//www.sponsormob.com/en/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sponsormob.com privacy policy that was archived on 2011-05-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110527130409id_/http%3A//www.sponsormob.com/en/privacy) for the most accurate reproduction.*

 # Privacy Policy | Sponsormob

-##  Privacy Policy

-### Sponsormob is committed to protecting the privacy of internet users.
-We adhere to industry guidelines and will continue to review and improve our privacy policy and procedures to ensure the protection of consumer privacy.

 ### Cookies